Monsters of Morningside

 "Let them go."

 Alex kept trailing her until she stopped at the bridge and whipped around.
-Fierceness rolled off of her in waves.
+Her fierce eyelight broke over Alex in waves.

 "Have you learned nothing?" she hissed.
 And she glared so hard that, even though Alex didn't know what he was supposed to have learned or from whom, he had to speak.
 He said: "I—I—I know martial arts!
 And Zoombies!
 And Kamya!"